papit-fr/fsma/README.md

 ### So can we compute only the smaller number modulus to be faster?

-Yes, using the square and multiply modular exponentiation algorythm and storing the last modulus.
+Yes, using the square and multiply modular exponentiation algorithm and storing the last modulus.
 If the current one is equal to 0, the computation can stop, and the algorithm can return the last modulus stored.